 Had this at a tasting at The Mandarin’s Tea Room.
 Unfortunately, I was sick, so I was not able to taste it well enough to rate the tea.

 Grown using traditional, organic methods from 800m above sea level from “WangChun” (Forever Spring) Mountain, this oolong is one of the original varietals from Anxi, dating back 300 years.
-Sometimes known as “Bergamot Oolong” for it’s strong citrus notes, this is the only light varietal from Anxi that’s considered to have a warming qi and is recommended for exercises in contemplation.
+Sometimes known as “Bergamot Oolong” for it’s strong citrus notes, this is a traditional charcoal roasted Anxi oolong that’s considered to have a warming qi and is recommended for exercises in contemplation.

 Company description not available.

-2013 Spring Traditional Fired Golden Buddha HandThe Mandarin's Tea Room
+2013 Spring Harvest Golden Buddha HandThe Mandarin's Tea Room